CLARIAH/tool-discovery/CONTRIBUTING.md

 Our harvester combines metadata from various information sources it can find.
 It assigns a different priority to each of these sources, determining what values takes precendence in case of a conflict.
 The priority is roughly the following:

-1. ``codemeta.json``, if this file is provided, the harvest won't look at anything else (aside from the two exceptions mentioned at the end).
+1. ``codemeta.json``, if this file is provided, the harvest won't look at anything else (aside from the three exceptions mentioned at the end).
 2. ``codemeta-harvest.json``
 3. ``CITATION.cff``
 3. Language specific metadata from ``setup.py``, ``pyproject.toml``, ``pom.xml``, ``package.json`` and similar.